· By Tiny Hearts Education

 If your baby is miserable, you can give them paracetamol and/or ibuprofen to ease their discomfort.
 Always read the label before giving, and record it on your TH medication tracker to avoid overdose.
 Don't forget, bub must be six weeks or older to receive paracetamol and must be three months or older to receive ibuprofen.

 Offer smaller, yet more frequent, feeds.
-A full belly can put pressure on the lungs, so when bub is sick they will likely tolerate less volume of fluid at once but offered more often!
+A full belly can put pressure on the lungs, so when bub is sick, they will likely tolerate less volume of fluid at once but are offered more often!
 It doesn't matter so much about eating solid foods, but staying hydrated is so important.
+Don't forget to monitor hydration by keeping track of how much is going in and how much is going out.
+If your little one is not able to keep down fluids or has a decrease in the number of wet nappies they may be at risk of dehydration and you should bring them in for assessment.

 Encourage sleep, quiet time and lots of snuggles.
-Don't be afraid to let go of routine and tune in to whatever your little person is needing to heal.
+Don't be afraid to let go of routine and tune in to whatever your little person needs to heal.

 If your little one is congested, taking them in the shower with you can help immensely.
 The skin-to-skin is a beautiful bonus that benefits all involved, and the steam from warm water may help with the congestion.